Slate Hill, New York: Politics

 Slate Hill is currently in New York's 18th congressional district.
 Its current Congressman is Democrat Pat Ryan.
 Although the area was previously thought to be populated mostly by Republicans, out of the reported $91,039 in presidential campaign contributions accounted for by Slate Hill's area code of 10973, $47,900 was contributed to Democratic candidate Hillary Clinton.
 Locally, Slate Hill's Town Hall is located within the town of Wawayanda.

 Commerce

 Only a handful of industries currently call Slate Hill home.
 Balchem Incorporated was founded at its present location along the former rail line in Slate Hill.
 The remaining industries in Slate Hill are primarily service and/or cottage industries.
 There have been several small strip malls which have appeared in the post 9/11 period, namely Slate Hill Commons.
-Also, a select number of premium restaurantiers have established taverns, pubs and cafes in recent years.
-The Elegant Peasant was repurchased and named the Bottoms Up restaurant.
-Multiple delis have opened up recently along with Ridgebury Gourmet, a takeout only eatery.
+Also, a select number of premium restauranters have established taverns, pubs and cafes in recent years.
+Multiple delis have opened up recently along with a takeout only eatery.